 Governmental section 457(b) plans.
 Report on Form 1099-R, not Form W-2, income tax withholding and distributions from a governmental section 457(b) plan maintained by a state or local government employer.

 Distributions from a governmental section 457(b) plan to a participant or beneficiary include all amounts that are paid from the plan.
-See Notice 2003-20, 2003-19 I.R.B.
-894, 2003-1 C.B.
-894, for more information.
-Also see, Section 457(b) plan distributions on page R-8 for information on distribution codes.
+For more information, see Notice 2003-20 which is on page 894 of Internal Revenue Bulletin 2003-19, at www.irs.gov/pub/irs-irbs/irb03-19.pdf.
+Also see Section 457(b) plan distributions on page 12 for information on distribution codes.

 Nonqualified plans.
 Report any reportable distributions from commercial annuities.
-Report distributions to plan participants from nonqualified deferred compensation plans including nongovernmental section 457(b) plans on Form W-2, not on Form 1099-R. However, report distributions to beneficiaries of deceased employees on Form 1099-R. See box 1 on page R-5.
+Report distributions to employee plan participants from section 409A nonqualified deferred compensation plans including nongovernmental section 457(b) plans on Form W-2, not on Form 1099-R; for nonemployees, these payments are reportable on Form 1099-MISC.
+Also, report distributions to beneficiaries of deceased plan participants on Form 1099-MISC.